We may receive compensation if you visit partners we recommend. Read our affiliate disclosure.

 The second step to becoming an ICF-accredited coach is to apply directly to the ICF for accreditation.

 You can only do this after you’ve received a certificate from an ICF-accredited coach training provider.

 There is no extra work needed at your end, but the accreditation will cost you a one-off fee.
 ICF members get a significant discount.

 There will be a significant waiting period while the ICF reviews your credentials, but once they confirm your accreditation, you can officially market yourself as an ICF-accredited coach.
 This should do a lot for the overall success of your coaching business.

-There are three types of ICF credential you can apply for: Associate Certified Coach, Professional Certified Coach and Master Certified Coach.
+There are three types of ICF credentials you can apply for: Associate Certified Coach, Professional Certified Coach, and Master Certified Coach.

 - Associate Certified Coach (ACC)

 - 60+ hours of coach training to apply